adnovum/adnovum-openshift-templates/prometheus-ephemeral/README.md

 You are then supposed to configure a Prometheus server outside of OpenShift to pull metrics using the federation protocol.
 You can then in that outside instance implement alerting, etc.

+Compared to the other Prometheus deployments that you can find online, the main difference is that it doesn't require cluster-admin rights, and that involved making sure that it restricts the namespace when doing API calls for service discovery.
+This makes sure that the "view" project role is enough.